radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 However, the above discussion of PSK identities is complicated by the use of PSKs for resumption in TLS 1.3.
 A server which receives a PSK identity via TLS typically cannot query the TLS layer to see if this identity is for a resumed session, or is instead a static pre-provisioned identity.
 This confusion complicates server implementations.

-One way for a server to tell the difference between the two kinds of identies is via construction.
+One way for a server to tell the difference between the two kinds of identities is via construction.
 Identities used for resumption can be constructed via a fixed format, such as recommended by {{?RFC5077, Section 4}}.
 A static pre-provisioned identity could be in format of an NAI, as given in {{RFC7542}}.
 An implementation could therefore examine the incoming identity, and determine from the identity alone what kind of authentication was being performed.

 An alternative way for a server to distinguish the two kinds of identities is to maintain two tables.
 One table would contain static identities, as the logical client table described above.
 Another table could be the table of identities handed out for resumption.
 The server would then look up any PSK identity in one table, and if not found, query the other one.
 An identity would be found in a table, in which case it can be authenticated.
 Or, the identity would not be found in either table, in which case it is unknown, and the server MUST close the connection.